Alameda County, California

-Alameda County (/ˌælə'mi:də/ AL-ə-MEE-də) is a county located in the U.S. state of California.
+Alameda County (/ˌælə'mi:də/ AL-ə-MEE-də) is located in the U.S. state of California.
 As of the 2020 census, the population was 1,682,353, making it the 7th-most populous county in the state and 21st most populous nationally.
 The county seat is Oakland.
 Alameda County is in the San Francisco Bay Area, occupying much of the East Bay region.

-The Spanish word alameda means either "a grove of poplars...or a tree lined street".
+The Spanish word alameda means either "a grove of poplar trees or a tree lined street".
 The name was originally used to describe the Arroyo de la Alameda; the willow and sycamore trees along the banks of the river reminded the early Spanish explorers of a road lined with trees.

-Alameda County is part of the San Francisco–Oakland–Berkeley, CA Metropolitan Statistical Area, and the San Jose–San Francisco–Oakland, CA Combined Statistical Area.
+Alameda County is part of the San Francisco–Oakland–Fremont, CA metropolitan statistical area and the San Jose–San Francisco–Oakland, CA combined statistical area.

 History

 The county was formed on March 25, 1853, from a large portion of Contra Costa County and a smaller portion of Santa Clara County.

 The county seat at the time of the county's formation was located at Alvarado, now part of Union City.
 In 1856, it was moved to San Leandro, where the county courthouse was destroyed by the devastating 1868 quake on the Hayward Fault.
 The county seat was then re-established in the town of Brooklyn from 1872 to 1875.
 Brooklyn is now part of Oakland, which has been the county seat since 1873.

 Much of what is now an intensively urban region was initially developed as a trolley car suburb of San Francisco in the late 19th and early 20th centuries.
 The Key System moved commuters to and from the Key System Mole, where ferries bridged the gap across San Francisco Bay.

 The historical progression from Native American tribal lands to Spanish then Mexican ranches, then to farms, ranches, and orchards, then to multiple city centers and suburbs, is shared with the adjacent and closely associated Contra Costa County.